..

 Reporte de un caso

-Maria Galiotou1*, Robert Najdecki1, Georgios Michos2, Foteini Chouliar1, Tatiana Chartomatsidou1, Kakani Ourania1, Nikos Peitsidis1, Evi Timotheo1, Christopikou Dimitra1 and Evaggelos Papanikolaou1,2
+Maria Galiotou1*, Robert Najdecki1, Georgios Michos2, Foteini Chouliar1, Tatiana Chartomatsidou1, Kakani Ourania1, Nikos Peitsidis1, Evi Timotheo1, Christopikou Dimitra1 y Evaggelos Papanikolaou1,2

 Indexado en